mulugetam/zlib-accel/README.md

 - Values: 1,9.
 Default: 1
 - QAT compression level

+qat_compression_allow_chunking
+- Values: 0,1.
+Default: 0
+- If set to 1, data larger than the QAT HW buffer (512kB) will be split into chunks of HW buffer size when compressing with QAT.
+This causes the compressed data to be a concatenation of multiple streams (one per chunk).
+This is not the same behavior as for zlib, which creates a single stream.
+If decompression expects a single stream, this may cause issues.
+- If set to 0, this option disables chunking for QAT compression.
+If the input data is larger than the QAT HW buffer, QAT will not be used.
+This improves zlib compatibility, but it may reduce QAT utilization depending on the workload.

 log_level
 - Values: 0,1,2.
 Default 2
 - This option applies only if the shim is built with DEBUG_LOG=ON.